Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ## Admin panel

 When the proxy is started, the access url to the admin panel is generated.
-Check logs and grep the line
+Check logs and grep the line that looks like this
 ```
 Access admin portal with:
 http://0.0.0.0:6561/?token=DJQPiFYBAks9n2vedLIXLtvUu3kuTe60
 ```
-Update the address part in the url.
+Update the address part `0.0.0.0` in the url according to your network configuration if necessary.
-Note that the access token may change in the next run.
+Note that the access token may change in the next run of the proxy.